JakeSoftwareArchitect/AWS-Solution-Architect-Professional/design-solutions-for-organizational-complexity.md

 [AWS Docs][4]

-## AWS ECS Serivce Connect
+## AWS ECS Service Connect

 > Amazon ECS Service Connect provides management of service-to-service communication as Amazon ECS configuration.

 Using AWS Cloud Map, namespaces and local service names.
-ECS can be configured for seemles distrabuted traffic between ECS tasks witout needing load balencers.
+ECS can be configured for seamless distributed traffic between ECS tasks without needing load balancers.

 > The Service Connect feature creates a virtual network of related services.
 The same service configuration can be used across multiple different namespaces to run independent yet identical sets of applications.